zhanserikabdu/stage1-module7-nio-task1/README.md

 ## File uploading

-Dear student, in this task you should complete almost the same task.
-Upload data from `Profile.txt` file, parse and map on class `Profile` **using `java.nio` assets.
+Dear student, in this task you have to upload data from `Profile.txt` file, parse and map on class `Profile` **using `java.nio` assets.
 Using other options (including libraries) for uploading are prohibited(except `java.io`).
 For other purposes you can use only what you have already studied from previous stages and modules.**